View Eyewear luxury independent eyewear brands and boutiques

 Durability, slickness, and the hand feel test

-Both coatings sit on very strong base AR platforms.
-Zeiss DuraVision Platinum is, by most lab standards I have seen, the industry benchmark for scratch and smudge resistance.
-It shrugs off fingerprints in a way that feels almost slippery — you can wipe a lens with a shirttail in two passes and it looks perfect.
-Hoya Super HiVision LongLife (the base under Recharge) is comparable.
+Both lenses sit on very strong base AR platforms.
+Zeiss DuraVision is, in my experience, among the best anywhere for scratch and smudge resistance.
+It shrugs off fingerprints so well that a quick wipe with a proper cloth clears it in a pass or two.
+Hoya's Super HiVision EX3+ (the AR under Recharge) is comparable.
 In a 12-month wear test I ran with three pairs of each, the Hoya lenses showed slightly more microscopic haze at the edges, which is the kind of thing you only notice if you are actively looking for it.

 To the touch, Zeiss feels a half-notch slicker.
 Hoya feels a half-notch more "glassy."
 Neither is a durability concern in normal use.
 Both will outlast most frame choices.